 Onion Oothappam | Onion Uthappam

-My husband always orders oothappam/Uthappam when eating out at an Indian restaurant.
+My husband always orders oothappam / Uthappam when eating out at an Indian restaurant.
 I am more of a rava dosai person and that is what I end up ordering most of the time.

-Being as lazy as I am, I never got around to grinding mine until now.
-This special batter makes the best Onion Oothappam | Onion Uthappam that I have ever tasted.
+Being as lazy as I am, I have never gotten around to grinding mine until now.
+This special batter makes the best Onion Oothappam that I have ever tasted.

-This time, instead of making the oothappam with leftover batter, I made sure to grind the batter with my mother’s given proportions and it indeed was a great success.
-The oothappams were very fluffy, porous and yet crispy on the outside.
+The onion uthappams were very fluffy, porous, and yet crispy on the outside.
 I kept it quite basic this time and used only onions as the topping, but you could get fancy using any vegetable of your choice as toppings.

 My other recipes from this series -